Test before you invest: Proven market validation strategies to guarantee product-market fit

 Undertaking a market validation project is hugely beneficial for two main reasons:

-1. Avoiding big product failures
+1. It helps avoid big product failures

-Avoiding big product failures
+1. It helps avoid big product failures

 Developing products takes a lot of time and financial investment.
-So, when those products are created and launched but fail to attract users in the market, the sunk cost can be significant.
+So, when those products are created and launched but fail to attract users in the target market, the sunk cost can be significant.

 Everything starts and ends with the product.
 We can do as great sales and marketing as we want, but if we don’t get the product right, we’ll fail.